Rookout/deployment-examples/python-aws-lambda/README.md

         **If you do not have access to aws-cli, you can do this from the [AWS console](https://console.aws.amazon.com/lambda/home/functions) and follow the [Amazon Documentation](https://docs.aws.amazon.com/lambda/latest/dg/get-started-create-function.html)**

     - Using **Cloud9 IDE** integrated tools.

+    **IMPORTANT:** If you are building on a MacOS/Windows machine, pip will compile native binaries for this platform.
+AWS Lambda runs on Linux and thus needs the linux compiled binaries.
+To build AWS Lambda compatible native extensions, simply run the following command line:
+    ```
+    docker run -v `pwd`:`pwd` -w `pwd` -i -t lambci/lambda:build-python2.7 pip install rook -t .
+    ```

+    You can read more about building a local native extension in our [blog](https://www.rookout.com/3_min_hack_for_building_local_native_extensions/).

 1. Set your Rookout Token as an environment variables in the Lambda configuration:
     - `ROOKOUT_TOKEN` : Your Organization Token